shinyfinder/chatot-smogon/README.md

 global: <boolean>
 guilds: <string[]>
 ```
 Setting the global flag to `true` will cause the command to be deployed globally (i.e. to every server the bot is in).
 Setting the global flag to `false` and providing a list of server IDs as strings within the guilds array will instead deploy the command as a guild command (i.e. only to that guild) to the listed servers.
-Note that if the bot is in dev mode (its client id is equal to a value specifed in `/src/helpers/hashCommands.ts`), the specified guild array will be overwritten with the dev guild id specifed in the `.env`.
+Note that if the bot is in 'dev' mode, the specified guild array will be overwritten with the dev guild id specifed in the `.env`.

 Start the bot from the terminal with the following: